 Breadth of Current Research.
 Ongoing common marmoset research covers many areas of interest to NICHD.
-Several studies (89, 90) have documented a greatly diminished role for ovarian estradiol in metabolism and have established the relationship between estradiol depletion and diminished negative feedback in the development of polycystic ovarian syndrome (PCOS).
-A group of studies (91-94) have described marmoset pediatric obesity and its metabolic consequences as well as the role of both developmental programming and the establishment of feeding phenotypes during weaning on the development of pediatric obesity.
-Rutherford and colleagues (95, 96)

-have taken advantage of litter size variation in marmosets to model the effects of varying intrauterine environments on developmental programming on a female's future reproductive success.
-Ongoing studies are investigating the role of dietary fat, puberty, and metabolism in the development of adolescent mood disorders.
-Pryce and colleagues established a model for examining the impact of separation on infant attachment and affective behavior during early development (97).
-This work has led to the further development of the model by French and colleagues (98, 99), who have examined the role of oxytocin in modulating mate-guarding behavior and reunion affiliation following social separation in an attempt to understand the critical behavioral processes that contribute to the preservation of long-lasting relationships.
+Several studies (183, 184) have documented a greatly diminished role for ovarian estradiol in metabolism and have established the relationship between estradiol depletion and diminished negative feedback in the development of polycystic ovarian syndrome (PCOS).
+A group of studies (185-188) have described marmoset pediatric obesity and its metabolic consequences as well as the role of both developmental programming and the establishment of feeding phenotypes during weaning on the development of pediatric obesity.
+Rutherford and colleagues (189-192) have taken advantage of litter size variation in marmosets to model the effects of varying intrauterine environments on developmental programming on a female's future reproductive success.
+Ongoing studies are investigating the role of dietary fat, puberty, and metabolism in the development of separation on infant attachment and affective behavior during early development (193).
+This work has led to the further development of the model by French and colleagues (194-196), who have examined the role of oxytocin in modulating mate-guarding behavior and reunion affiliation following social separation in an attempt to understand the critical behavioral processes that contribute to the preservation of long-lasting relationships.
 Marmosets are a well-established model for vocal development.
-Their cooperative breeding system has been a major asset in research showing the crucial role of social interaction in vocal development (77-79).
-Importantly, there is evidence that marmosets are appropriate models for both autism (100) and Zika virus infection (101).
+Their cooperative breeding system has been a major asset in research showing the crucial role of social interaction in vocal development (164-166, 197).
+Importantly, there is evidence that marmosets are appropriate models for both autism (198, 199) and Zika virus infection (200).

 The Future.
 The marmoset is a unique and valuable nonhuman primate model to investigate human development throughout the entire life process.
-Given their short lifespan and their short generation time, they may be particularly important for evaluating the impact of developmental processes and programming on future generations.
-The development of tools allowing assessment of neurobehavioral developmental milestones (102) and brain development from infancy to adulthood (103) will greatly facilitate this work, as will the ability to create transgenic models.
-In particular, there is great potential for the development of genetically modified models for diseases that have dramatic impacts on child health and development, such as autism spectrum disorder and Fragile X syndrome.
-Given the emergence of devastating neotropical diseases, such as Zika, we also anticipate increasing interest in marmoset disease models, particularly for diseases endemic to marmoset natural habitats and that may have prolonged latencies or unexpected later life effects.
+Given their short lifespan and their short generation time, they are particularly important for evaluating the impact of developmental processes and programming on future generations.
+The development of tools allowing assessment of neurobehavioral developmental milestones (201, 202) and brain development from infancy to adulthood (203) will greatly facilitate this work, as will the ability to create transgenic models.
+There is great potential for the development of genetically modified models for diseases that have dramatic impacts on child health and development, such as autism spectrum disorder and Fragile X syndrome.
+Given the emergence of devastating neotropical diseases, such as Zika, we also anticipate increasing interest in marmoset disease models, particularly for disease endemic to marmoset natural habitats and that may have prolonged latencies or unexpected later life effects.
 Finally, there is increasing appreciation for the role of social interactions in disease development and this is an area in which marmosets are a particularly valuable model over other potential models due to their human-like family structure.

 Authors.

-Cory N. Ross

-Ricki J. Colman
+Cory N. Ross Ricki J. Colman